Stelusno/project-4/README.md

 # Next Steps

-## Add bullets to readme

-## Feel free to explore and enjoy the diverse culinary options available at The Melting Pot app!
+# Feel free to explore and enjoy the diverse culinary options available at The Melting Pot app!